Elementary Reading Early Literacy Instructional Strategies

 In this set of video vignettes, Virginia teachers demonstrate strategies that can be used in elementary classrooms to promote students’ early literacy skills.
 The strategies and activities presented in the vignettes are especially designed to be used with students in kindergarten through grade three.
 Early Literacy lesson activities such as those depicted support the skills elicited by the Phonological Awareness Literacy Screening (PALS)

-Play Video 1: Alphabetics
+Play Video 1

 The teacher engages students in activities that promote alphabetic knowledge and understanding.